Suhoy95/dumplier/Documentation/README.md

 ## Goal and Targets

 **Goal:** Make a theoretical overview of DRAM data acquisition methods.
-Perform and validate Cold-Boot and Hot-Boot attack to extract DRAM state.
+Perform and validate Cold-Boot and Hot-Boot attack to extract the DRAM state.

 **Common targets:**

-- Get insights about art of writing operating systems\footnote{<https://wiki.osdev.org/Main\_Page>}
+- Get insights about the art of writing operating systems\footnote{<https://wiki.osdev.org/Main\_Page>}
-- Understand and practically face with `x86` architecture as most wide-spread and technologies related with address spaces
+- Understand and practically face with `x86` architecture as most wide-spread and technologies related to address spaces
 - Test and explore the Halderman's tools set\footnote{<http://citp.princeton.edu/memory>}, particularly `findkey` tool for extraction of DES/AES/RSA keys from RAM image
 - Implement a tiny kernel to feel bitmap picture into RAM
-- Implement a tiny kernel to image DRAM and save it to USB storage device and/or network storage
+- Implement a tiny kernel to image DRAM and save it to the USB storage device and/or network storage
 - Try to experiment and observe RAM data degradation after power-off the PC
 - Try to perform Hot-Boot attack to retrieve the state of running